-Traditions in Puerto Rico and the Dominican Republic in Honor of Hispanic Heritage Month
+Traditions in Puerto Rico in Honor of Hispanic Heritage Month

-Traditions in Puerto Rico and the Dominican Republic in Honor of Hispanic Heritage Month
+Traditions in Puerto Rico in Honor of Hispanic Heritage Month

 During National Hispanic Heritage Month, September 15 through October 15, we honor, celebrate and recognize the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
 What began as a week-long celebration 50 years ago recognizing the independence of several Latin American countries, Mexico and Chile, grew into a month-long observance in 1988 that continues today.